 People have done some really incredible things with the VVVVVV editor.
 I want to share that work as far and wide as I can!

 On a somewhat related note, the two mobile (Android, Ouya) ports are finally joined by one for iOS.
-For those keeping score, that means VVVVVV is available on Windows, Mac, Linux, Android, iOS, Ouya and 3DS, with Vita hitting digital shelves “sometime this summer”.
+For those keeping score, that means VVVVVV is available on Windows, Mac, Linux, Android, iOS, Ouya, and 3DS, with Vita hitting digital shelves “sometime this summer”.
 How’s that for ‘sharing far and wide’, eh?
 Oh and courtesy of a recent update, the Steam version now packs achievements.
-Because, virtual trophies.